 Engineered Wood Floor Construction

-At Stories Flooring, we only supply the very best quality engineered wood floors.
-The way that these floors are designed makes them impeccably strong and durable.
+The way that engineered wood floors are designed makes them impeccably strong and durable.
 Their unique construction also ensures the floors are resistant against changes in humidity and temperature.

 When it comes to the construction of engineered wood flooring, there are three different methods which can be used.
 Here, you’ll discover more about the different construction types and how it affects the flooring.